bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 You can filter out the noise by taking a **moving average** of your daily weight measurements.
 A simple type of moving average you can use is the arithmetic mean of your past weight measurements.
 I recommend using the last 7-14 days of weight data.

 **Example.** W1 + W2 + ... + W14 = X

-Think of it sliding along your weight data, smoothing out all the bumps and dips.

-Here's a comparison of daily weight measurement data in black plotted against the moving average in red.
+Here's a comparison of real weight measurement data in black plotted against the moving average in red.

 ![](/images/ma.png)

-Notice how the measurement data moves up and down a lot but the moving average behaves much better?
+Notice how much easier it is to spot the trend by looking at the moving average?

+Think of it as sliding along your weight data, smoothing out all the bumps and dips.

 ### What you did last week predicts your progress this week